|Type of record:||Building|

 1979, 2 October.
 Visit by E. Rose (NAU).

-Late 17th century red brick, with fine shaped gable (not stepped, pace (S1)) supporting double chimney.
+Late 17th century red brick, with fine shaped gable (stepped (S1)) supporting double chimney.
 Two circular windows below.
 Late Georgian plastered facade of fourbays, fours storeys added.
 Marked as parsonage on (S2).

 E. Rose (NAU) 2 October 1979.